 Walking Push Up

-Begin in classic push up position, and then walk one of your hands out to the side while keeping the other one in its original position.
-Complete a push up with this hand position, and then return to center.
+Begin in classic push up position, and then walk one of your hands out to the side while keeping the other one in its original position, widening the space between your hands.
+Complete a push up in this position, and then return to center.
 Walk your opposite hand out to the side for your next push up.

 Dive Bomber Push Up